Find out why this revitalized neighborhood may be downtown Phoenix's best-kept secret.

 I like to lurk in the gallery, contemplating the sometimes-hidden meanings in the art and admiring the building’s architecture, with its brick walls and exposed beam ceilings.
 Bentley Gallery has regular hours, new shows monthly and is a featured participant in Art Detour, the annual March open house of downtown galleries and studios.

-Grant Street Studios is also perfect if you’re looking to score some art from student talents.
+Grant Street Studios is also perfect if you’re looking to add some art from talented local students to your collection.
 Some (not all) of the art shown in exhibitions is for sale.
-Both galleries have regular (albeit limited) hours during the academic year (late summer through early spring) and are also open during First and Third Fridays art walks.
+Both galleries have regular, albeit limited, hours during the academic year (late summer through early spring) and are also open during First Friday and Third Friday art walks.

 Visual art isn’t the only form of culture in the district.
 If you like your music indie and your music venues intimate, head to Last Exit Live, a cozy spot where you’re never more than a few feet from the stage.
 The emphasis is on local and regional talent, but nationally touring bands also check in.
 Spruced up recently with an expanded patio and glass garage doors that make for an indoor-outdoor experience, Last Exit Live is where we had a few beers and caught that reggae band.
 Insider tip: The crowds don’t start to arrive until after 10 p.m.

 Some people can live on art and music alone.
 Me?
-I like to eat and indulge in an adult beverage or two.
+I like to try innovative culinary creations and indulge in an adult beverage or two.

-The Warehouse District delivers on both fronts, offering up both old-school basics and menus that appeal to Yelping foodies.
+The Warehouse District delivers on both fronts, offering up both old-school basics and menus that appeal to influencers of the foodie variety.

-A few blocks away, the family-owned La Canasta restaurant opened in 1962 and spawned a wholesale Mexican food business (think tortillas, chips, salsas).
-The original eatery serves up menudo, tamales, bean- and cheese-topped sopapillas, plus Mexican menu standards, not to mention margaritas.
+The family-owned La Canasta restaurant opened in 1962 and spawned a wholesale Mexican food business (think: tortillas, chips, salsas).
+The original eatery serves up menudo, tamales, bean- and cheese-topped sopapillas, plus Mexican menu standards — not to mention margaritas.

-The aforementioned mac and cheese muffins can be had at The Duce, a newer restaurant/bar/gym/club/store/event space.
-This paean to multipurposeness is the brainchild of Andi and Steve Rosenstein, who bought an old brick produce warehouse (hence The Duce) in 2007 with the idea of doing something cool with it.
-The couple–founders of the Fitigues fashion line–outfitted the 16,000-square-foot space with a vintage bar, an Airstream trailer that now houses the kitchen, an old soda fountain, a boxing ring and even bleachers from St. Mary’s High School.
+The Duce, a newer restaurant/bar/gym/club/store/event space, is paean to multipurposeness.
+The brainchild of Andi and Steve Rosenstein, who bought an old brick produce warehouse (hence The Duce) in 2007 with the idea of doing something cool with it.
+The couple — founders of the Fitigues fashion line — outfitted the 16,000-square-foot space with a vintage bar, an Airstream trailer that now houses the kitchen, an old soda fountain, a boxing ring and even bleachers from St. Mary's High School.
 You can grab a meal (beer can chicken is another specialty), get a cocktail, indulge in a spiked milkshake and shop for merch that includes home accessories and branded tees.
 Need to move around?
 Ping pong tables, corn hole and foosball are for those who can’t sit still.
 Swing and salsa dance classes happen on weeknights, and on Sunday mornings, you can join in a boot camp-style workout that ends with a mimosa.

-When I need those perfect martinis and crafted cocktails, I make a pilgrimage to Bitter & Twisted Cocktail Parlour, the city’s ultra cocktail parlor founded by Ross Simon, a Scottsman who has driven Arizona’s cocktail resurgence.
+When I need those perfect martinis and crafted cocktails, I make a pilgrimage to Bitter & Twisted Cocktail Parlour, the city’s internationally recognized cocktail parlor that was founded by Ross Simon, a Scottsman who has driven Arizona’s cocktail resurgence (check out his favorite places to grab a cocktail).
 It’s housed in the 1920s Art Deco Luhrs building, which, ironically enough was once the Prohibition headquarters for the state.
-Belly up to the long bar or sit in booths and peruse the vast cocktail menu to find a classic or new-creative drink to your taste.
-The Asian-influenced food menu goes beyond wings and sliders, with offerings like spicy burgers served on ramen buns and Korean nachos.
+Belly up to the long bar or grab a tall booth and peruse the vast cocktail menu to find a classic or new-creative drink to your taste.
+The Asian-influenced food menu goes beyond wings and sliders, with such offerings as spicy burgers served on ramen buns and Korean nachos.